mdittmer/mdn-confluence/README.md

       --update-issues=true

-This will generate data in `data/` based on data at the supplied URLs and the current version of MDN compat data insalled in `node_modules/`.
+This will generate data in `data/` based on data at the supplied URLs and the current version of MDN compat data installed in `node_modules/`.

 To start the web assets (firebase) server, use: